 Note: Rubble pits and charged lines are not generally considered a suitable drainage solution.

-i) All proposed drainage structures incorporated within new development shall be designed to maintain public safety at all times.
+i) All proposed drainage structures incorporated within new development

 Figure 2.10.2 - Water quality devices can improve water quality and give an important visual enhancement to a development area.